 11th National President

-The 11th National President, Patricia Russell-McCloud took the helm of leadership for Linkdom in 1994 with the anticipation of definitive outcomes for the organization’s 21st century readiness.
+The 11th national president, Patricia Russell-McCloud took the helm of leadership for The Links, Incorporated in 1994 with the anticipation of definitive outcomes for the organization’s 21st century readiness.
 Her vision, education, employment, experiences, training and proven track record of accomplishment set the stage for success.

 A Hoosier by birth, Patricia Russell-McCloud, was born in Indianapolis, Indiana where she attended Shortridge High School.
 Her undergraduate studies were at Kentucky State College, Frankfort, Kentucky, after which she attended an intensive study program, sponsored by the Council for Legal Educational Program, Harvard University, Cambridge, MA, and matriculated for her Jurist Doctorate degree at Howard University School of Law, Washington, D.C.
 Throughout her education, she was captured by the opportunity and challenge of learning.
 Each course endeavor afforded new knowledge, growth and understanding.

-In 1976, The Links, Incorporated, Arlington (VA) Chapter, accepted her into membership, which served as a fulfillment to her heartfelt commitment to empowering individuals who may otherwise be denied.
-From the year of her induction into The Links, Incorporated, she has served on the Executive Council of the organization, ranging from the National Nominating Committee to the National President.
+In 1976, the Arlington (VA) Chapter of The Links, Incorporated accepted her into membership, which served as a fulfillment to her heartfelt commitment to empowering individuals who may otherwise be denied.
+From the year of her induction into The Links, Incorporated, she has served on the Executive Council of the organization, ranging from the National Nominating Committee to the national president.